-- The percentage of the financial product's portfolio compliant with the RBC Policy - The percentage of the financial product's portfolio covered by ESG analysis based on the ESG internal proprietary methodology - The weighted average ESG score of the financial product's portfolio compared to the weighted average ESG score of its investment universe, as defined in the Prospectus - The percentage of the financial product's portfolio invested in 'sustainable investments' as defined in Article 2 (17) of the SFDR regulation - What are the objectives of the sustainable investments that the financial product partially intends to make and how does the sustainable investment contribute to such objectives?
+- -The percentage of the financial product's economic exposure compliant with the RBC policy; - -The percentage of the financial product's economic exposure covered by the ESG analysis based on external and/or ESG proprietary methodology(ies); - -The minimum percentage of the financial product's economic exposure investment universe reduction due to exclusion of securities with low ESG score and/or sector exclusions as per the RBC policy and/or any other extra financial criteria; - -The weighted average ESG score of the financial product's economic exposure compared tothe weighted average ESG score of its investment universe; - -The average carbon footprint of the financial product's economic exposure compared to the average carbon footprint of its investment universe; - -The percentage of the financial product's economic exposure in "sustainable investments" as defined in Article 2 (17) of SFDR. - What are the objectives of the sustainable investments that the financial product partially intends to make and how does the sustainable investment contribute to such objectives?